illescasDaniel/EverythingLibs/README.md

 - **EVTNumbers**: classes related to numbers and mathematics.

 	- [Int128](https://github.com/illescasDaniel/EverythingLibs/blob/master/EverythingLibs/include/EVTNumbers/EVTInt128.hpp) `// Easier way to use __int128_t (integer of 128bits)`
+	- [Number](https://github.com/illescasDaniel/EverythingLibs/blob/master/EverythingLibs/include/EVTNumbers/EVTNumber.hpp) `// Base class for number types (like Int, Float, Int128...)"`
-	- [Number](https://github.com/illescasDaniel/EverythingLibs/blob/master/EverythingLibs/include/EVTNumbers/EVTNumber.hpp) `// You can assign any arithmetical type to an object of "Number"`
+	- [Any Number](https://github.com/illescasDaniel/EverythingLibs/blob/master/EverythingLibs/include/EVTNumbers/EVTAnyNumber.hpp) `// You can assign any arithmetical type to an object of "Number"`

 - **[EVTObject](https://github.com/illescasDaniel/EverythingLibs/blob/master/EverythingLibs/include/EVTNumbers/EVTObject.hpp)**: basic object that can be represented with a string, it (currently) has 1 virtual method: toString()